-certificate program is part of the Marketing Management (60) AS degree program (1252140101).
-At the completion of this program, cudent will be able to: 01.0 Demonstrate the human relations skills necessary for success in marketing occupations - the student will be able to: 01.01 Exhibit a professional appearance through appropriate grooming and attire.
+ertificate program is part of the Marketing Management (60) AS degree program (1252140101).
+At the completion of this program, udent will be able to: 01.0 Demonstrate the human relations skills necessary for success in marketing and entrepreneurship occupations - the student will be able to: 01.01 Exhibit a professional appearance through appropriate grooming and attire.
 01.02 Exhibit punctuality, initiative, courtesy, loyalty, and honesty.
 01.03 Use a personality inventory for personal improvement.
 01.04 Exhibit the ability to collaborate with others.
 01.05 Discuss the importance of human relations.
-01.06 Develop and demonstrate the unique human relations skills needed for successful entry and progress in the marketing occupation selected by the student as a career path.
-02.0 Demonstrate the ability to communicate skillfully - the student will be able to: 02.01 Describe the importance of clear and concise writing.
-02.02 Demonstrate proficiency in the effective use of speech and vocabulary.
-02.03 Explain the importance of good listening skills.
-02.04 Discuss the role communication plays in marketing.
-02.05 Demonstrate the components of the communication process.
-02.06 Demonstrate effective written communication skills.
-02.07 Demonstrate oral communication skills.
-02.08 Plan and conduct a meeting using e-invitations, agenda, follow-up, action items and minutes.
+02.0 Demonstrate the ability to communicate skillfully - the student will be able to: 02.01 Demonstrate proficiency in the effective use of speech and vocabulary.
+02.02 Demonstrate the importance of good listening skills.
+02.03 Discuss the role communication plays in marketing and entrepreneurship.
+02.04 Demonstrate the components of the communication process.
+02.05 Demonstrate effective written communication skills.
+02.06 Demonstrate oral communication skills.
+02.07 Understand how to plan and conduct an in-person meeting using invitations, agenda, follow-up, action items, and minutes.
+(Optional) 02.08 Demonstrate knowledge of proper methods and understand the tools needed for conducting online meetings.
+03.0 Plan sales promotion techniques and procedures for the marketing of products and services - the student will be able to: